-How Research can help find the answers
+How Exploratory Research can help find the answers

-Whether you view world events in 2016 to be good or bad, one description of the year that most of us can probably agree on is…surprising.
+Whether you viewed the world events in 2016 to be good or bad, one description of the year that most of us can probably agree on is…surprising.
 What many had predicted did not happen.
 Looking specifically at the outcomes of two major events, Brexit and the US Election, the public were generally left feeling either delighted or dejected, but surprise was definitely a common denominator.

 Upon reflection, were these outcomes really that unexpected or out of the ordinary?
 Arguably not, given that they represented the views of sizeable proportions of the UK and US populations.